Dry Needling Physical Therapy

 Trigger points fall into one of two categories:

 - Active-phase trigger points.
 These trigger points can generate debilitating and pervasive pain.
 The sensations also can feel like a dull ache, a burning pain or a feeling of fatigue and numbness.
 Other sensations caused by active trigger points are sweating, goosebumps, dizziness and watering eyes.
-When the pain becomes great, you require immediate relief.
+When the pain becomes great, you require immediate relief, best in the form of trigger point physical therapy.
 Over time, if you don’t have the source of the pain treated, your ancillary muscles become overworked trying to compensate for the weakness in the original muscle, and your pain spreads.

 - Latent-phase trigger points.
 These trigger points lie dormant within your muscles, where they can remain for years.
 You won’t even realize these trigger points are there until you accidentally press one, activating a painful reaction.
 These types of trigger points cause a loss of strength, distortion of muscle movement patterns and limited movement and rigidity of the affected muscle.
 Some examples of latent trigger points are a dodgy knee that feels unstable and weak from time to time or a back that occasionally acts up with pain and stiffness.